backdrop-contrib/bueditor/README.txt

 - WHAT'S NEW IN 6.x:
- - jQuery in core.
-BUE makes use of jquery now. (ex: effects in popup openings)
  - custom icon and library paths for each editor.
- - support for using different editor templates for differnet textareas in a page.
+ - support using different editor templates for differnet textareas in a page.
  - alternative editor assignment for user roles.
  - theme buttons that provide unlimited theming options.
  - Headers (h1, h2, h3, h4) button and separators in default editor.
  - changed key variable from "editor" to "BUE". (ex: editor.active is now BUE.active)
  - another popup dialog(BUE.quickPop) that has no title or close button.
+ - jquery effects. (ex: effects in popup openings)
  In default buttons' library:
  - new eDefTagChooser function that uses BUE.quickPop to allow users choose among predefined tags.
  - new eDefTagger function that toggles(inserts or removes) a predefined tag in the selection.